 Emily participated in the MVAA as a cheerleader and a soccer player.
 In 1993, at 9 years old, she was named as the youngest All American Cheerleader, a title she still holds.
 For this honor she cheered at the Hula Bowl in Hawaii.
 In 8th grade she was part of the Friendship Tour; a Frederick County All Star Team that performed in Disney World.
 Emily went on to cheer and play soccer in high school.
 She cheered for two years at Frostburg State University.

 Emily has an extensive knowledge of cheerleading and a high level of dedication to the MVAA.
 Her creativity of stunting and cheerleading has allowed her team to perform at a collegiate level, year after year.
-Emily has helped bring home several 1st Place Trophies, Grand Championships, National Rankings, and 2 First Place National Championships!
+Emily has helped bring home several 1st Place Trophies, Grand Championships, National Rankings, and 3 US FINALS First Place National Championships!

 Emily is thankful to work with people who are so passionate about cheerleading!
 It is inspiring to see a program grow by leaps and bound year after year.
 The MVAA cheerleaders, coaches, and parents all work together to consistently reach new levels of excellence.

-Meagan Lear-Hoffmaster is a competition coach for MVAA's U10 team, IgKnighted.
-She began her coaching career as a high school coach with MVAA for several years, then after college she coached the JV team at MHS for two years.
-Upon her return to Middletown, in 2017 she began coaching with IgKnighted.
+Meagan Lear-Hoffmaster is a competition coach for MVAA Cheer.
+She began her coaching career as a high school coach with MVAA for several years, then after college she coached the JV team at MHS for two years and in 2017 she began coaching with igKNIGHTed.

 Meagan is a Middletown native and her passion for cheerleading began in the second grade when she started with the MVAA program and continued to cheer for Football and Basketball until graduating from MHS in 2006.
 In 6th grade, Meagan joined Middletown's recreation competition team, Middletown Cheer Club where she competed at the rec level for two seasons and at the age of 13, she made Frederick County's All-Star competition team, the Galaxy All-Stars where she competed at the All-Star level for five more seasons.
 Meagan attended Shepherd University where she cheered at the collegiate level for another two years.